 Your own physician can best guide you about human health concerns.
 Just be sure you convince the doctor of your commitment to keeping your pet.
 There are steps pet owners can take to feel better, without having to give up their special cat or dog.

 - Bathing your pup can help.
 Washing the pet weekly in plain water dramatically reduces allergic reactions by rinsing away the dander.
-If, like my dog Magic, your dog may welcome a dowsing with the hose to cool off in this hot weather.
+Your dog may welcome a dowsing with the hose to cool off in this hot weather.
 For cats, use a wet washcloth and wipe them down, since they tend to object to dunking.

 - Wear an old shirt or smock to play and cuddle with your pet, and then change clothes and wash your hands and face.
 That rinses off allergens that otherwise you carry with you.